-During my years living in Florence, however, I grew quite fond of one particular breakfast treat that is sold in many coffee bars and pastry shops: the budino di riso ("rice pudding"): a little palm-sized tart with a golden, slightly crumbly short-pastry ("pasta frolla" in Italian, pâte sablée in French) crust containing a few bites of tender, fragrant rice pudding, scented with vanilla and either orange or lemon (or, as I like to do, a 50/50 mixture of both).
+One particular breakfast treat is sold in many coffee bars and pastry shops in Florence: the budino di riso ("rice pudding"): a little palm-sized tart with a golden, slightly crumbly short-pastry ("pasta frolla" in Italian, pâte sablée in French) crust containing a few bites of tender, fragrant rice pudding, scented with vanilla and either orange or lemon (or, as we like to do, a 50/50 mixture of both).

 Lightly dusted with powdered sugar and not overly sweet, they pair really well with espresso for breakfast or with a shot of Vin Santo (or any other dessert wine) for a light after-dinner treat, or a cup of Earl Grey for an afternoon teatime pick-me-up.
 They can be eaten at room temperature, and are easy to transport, so they make a great addition to any picnic or potluck.